-Clinical Education- Treatment of Patients
+Clinical Education

-A minimum of 1,000 hours is spent during training treating patients.
-This commences at the end of the second semester of the second year but the greater proportion of the clinical experience occurs during the third and fourth years.
-A block of clinical work is done at the end of the second and third academic years during the summer vacation.

-The attendance of students at clinical courses in the general and specialist hospitals affiliated to the University must be certified before proceeding to the Third University Examination in Physiotherapy.
+A minimum of 1,000 hours is spent on clinical placement.
+This commences at the end of the second year but the greater proportion of the clinical experience occurs during the third and fourth years.
+A block of clinical work is carried out at the end of the second and third academic years during the summer vacation.
+The attendance of students at clinical placements in the general and specialist hospitals affiliated to the University must be certified before proceeding to the Third University Examination in Physiotherapy.